-The Metropolitan Edison Sustainable Energy Fund favors the use of its funds for lending, equity or other forms of investment in projects that meet the fund's objectives.
-A limited amount of grantmaking will be done from the fund to advance its purposes.
+The Metropolitan Edison Sustainable Energy Fund and Penelec Sustainable Energy Funds favor the use of funds for lending, equity or other forms of investment in projects that meet the funds' objectives.
+A limited amount of grantmaking will be done from the funds to advance their purposes.

 Projects that will be considered

-The following types of projects are eligible for grants from the program:
+The following types of projects are eligible for grants from the funds:

-1. Projects that educate power users in the Met Ed region about renewable energy, the importance of energy conservation and/or energy conservation methods.
+1. Projects that educate power users in the Penelec or Met Ed region about renewable energy, the importance of energy conservation and/or energy conservation methods.

 Any organization, governmental entity, individual or corporation may apply for grants under this program.
 Entities that are not exempt from Federal Income Tax under Section 501(c)(3) of the Internal Revenue Code, or are not units of government may apply, but should expect to provide extensive information as to their operations and be subject to significant oversight by the Foundation in the use of the funds.